neurohackademy/2018_materials/README.md

 # Neurohackademy 2018 course materials

-This repository contains (or will eventually contain) links and descriptions of all publicly shareable materials, code, data, etc. used by instructors at Neurohackademy 2018.
-The ordering of lectures and tutorials roughly follows the chronology of the course.
+This repository contains links and descriptions of all publicly shareable materials, code, data, etc. used by instructors at Neurohackademy 2018.
+The ordering of lectures and tutorials follows the chronology of the course.

-# Table of Contents
 * Day 1 (07/30/2018)
 	* [09:00] [Introduction to Neurohackademy](https://neurohackademy.github.io/introduction-to-nh/) (Ariel Rokem)
 	* [10:30] [Reproducibility in fMRI: What is the problem?](http://neurohackademy.org/wp-content/uploads/2018/02/Reproducibility_NHW2018.pdf) (Russ Poldrack)